GoodNightWorld1000101/Parking-sensor/README.md

 The buzzer frequency increases as the distance decreases.
 The buzzer will sound in intervals, with the frequency increasing every 25 cm.
 Specifically:

--If an object is less than 25 cm away, the buzzer will sound continuously.
+- If an object is less than 25 cm away, the buzzer will sound continuously.
--For distances between 25 cm and 50 cm, the buzzer will beep at a regular interval.
+- For distances between 25 cm and 50 cm, the buzzer will beep at a regular interval.
--For distances between 50 cm and 75 cm, the interval will be longer.
+- For distances between 50 cm and 75 cm, the interval will be longer.
--If the object is greater than 75 cm away, the buzzer remains silent, indicating a safe distance.
+- If the object is greater than 75 cm away, the buzzer remains silent, indicating a safe distance.

 The 25 cm distance steps are also displayed on the 8x8 LED matrix, giving a visual indication of the object's proximity.